saloniamatteo/dwm/README.md

 This build of dwm does not block color emoji in the status/info bar, so you must install [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/) from the AUR, which fixes a libxft color emoji rendering problem, otherwise dwm will crash upon trying to render one.
 Hopefully this fix will be in all libxft soon enough.

+## dwmblocks

+This repository includes my fork of Luke Smith's build of dwmblocks.

++ Available blocks explained, from left to right:
+	- Caps Lock indicator
+	- Brightness indicator
+	- RAM usage
+	- CPU temperature
+	- Volume indicator, as well as microphone status (on/off)
+	- Fan speed indicator (a = auto, [1-7] is normal level, max = full speed).
+NOTE: this only works on ThinkPads, so modify the script for your system accordingly if you want to use it.
+	- Wi-Fi/Ethernet indicator
+	- Battery status & level indicator
+	- Date and time indicator

 ## Previews

 ### Misc